Posted by Oscar Sjöberg on · 15 min read

 | Environmental management | ISO 14001:2015 | Manufacturer operates a certified environmental management system |

 Every one of these has a purpose.
-None is optional for a professional-grade device intended for regulatory monitoring on construction sites, industrial perimeters, or urban environments.
+None is optional for a professional-grade device intended for regulatory monitoring on , , or .

 CE marking is not a certification — it is a legal declaration by the manufacturer that the product meets all applicable EU directives.
 For a cellular environmental monitor, the primary directive is the Radio Equipment Directive (RED) 2014/53/EU, which governs any device that intentionally transmits or receives radio waves.